timchen119/tpm2-toolbox/README.md

 The snap will invoke a TPM 2.0 software simulator daemon from IBM and tpm2-abrmd TPM2 access broker & resource management daemon by default.

-To access real TPM2 H/W, with kernel 4.11+ by default you can access it with the TPM2 in-kernel resource manager.
+To access real TPM2 H/W, with kernel 4.12 (or later) by default you can access it with the TPM2 in-kernel resource manager.

 ## Example usage